wp-plugins/hrm/readme.txt

 License: GPLv2 or later

 == Description ==
-	Manage your organization, industry, office, task and assign task with the help of this plugin.
+	Manage your human resource, project, task and assign task with the help of this plugin.

+= Features:  =

+*

 == Installation ==